offby1/django-simple-deploy/docs/general_documentation/choosing_platform.md

     * Offers a [public forum](https://community.fly.io) for support, and allows you to search for issues (and resolutions) that others have had.
     * The cheapest plan is currently about $2/month, but that machine only has 256MB of RAM.
 A 1GB is currently less than $6/month.
     * If your total invoice on a personal account is less than $5 for any given month, you won't be billed for that month.
 It's not a credit though; if your invoice is over $5 you're responsible for the full amount owed.
-    * The documentation [states](https://fly.io/docs/about/billing/#if-you-dont-have-a-credit-card) that you can use a prepaid card to buy credits.
-The minimum purchase of credits is $25.

     **Issues**

     * The distributed server model may not be suitable for all projects.
     * Fly has been growing for a while, and has had some outages along the way that have frustrated some users.
+    * The documentation [states](https://fly.io/docs/about/billing/#if-you-dont-have-a-credit-card) that you can use a prepaid card to buy credits if you don't have a credit card.
+However, you need a credit card on file in order to open an account, and if you run out of credits your credit card will be charged.

     **Links**